What egg are you?

 Topics Addressed

-During development, we identified several key considerations and challenges:
+During development, I identified several key considerations and challenges:

 Ideation Screenshot 6